 A variety of resources provide additional information on Recovery Month and mental and/or substance use disorders, as well as prevention, treatment, and recovery support services.
 The toll-free numbers and websites below are available for people to share their experiences, learn from others, and seek help from professionals.
 Through these resources, individuals can interact with others and find support on an as-needed, confidential basis.

-Bringing Recovery Supports to Scale Technical Assistance Center Strategy (BRSS TACS) – Provides policy and practice analysis, as well as training and technical assistance, to States, providers, and systems to increase the adoption and implementation of recovery supports with behavioral health issues.
+Bringing Recovery Supports to Scale Technical Assistance Center Strategy (BRSS TACS): Provides policy and practice analysis, as well as training and technical assistance, to states, providers, and systems to increase the adoption and implementation of recovery supports for those with behavioral health issues.

 Inclusion of websites and resources in this document and on the Recovery Month website does not constitute official endorsement by the U.S. Department of Health and Human Services or the Substance Abuse and Mental Health Services Administration.